Pandya-095/kelompok-tiga-/README.md

 The program receives:

-- The player's guess
+- The starting hour and minute
-- The number of attempts
+- The ending hour and minute

 ---

 ## 6. Process

-The program compares the player's guess with the target number.
+The program calculates the duration between the starting time and the ending time.

-If the guess is:
+If the activity:

+- Ends after the starting time → the program calculates the duration normally
-- Too high → the program provides a "too high" message
+- Passes midnight → the program calculates the duration by continuing to the next day
-- Too low → the program provides a "too low" message
+- The result is calculated → the program converts the duration into hours and minutes

-- Correct → the player wins
+The program also allows the user to perform another calculation.

 ---